chocolateboy/string_splitter/README.md

 But that requires us to specify *everything*.
-What we really want is a version of `split` which allows us to veto splitting for the 6th and 7th delimiters (and to stop after the 8th delimiter) i.e. control over which splits are accepted, rather than being restricted to the single, baked-in strategy provided by the `limit` parameter.
+What we really want is a version of `split` which allows us to veto splitting for the 6th and 7th delimiters (and to stop after the 8th delimiter), i.e. control over which splits are accepted, rather than being restricted to the single, baked-in strategy provided by the `limit` parameter.